 SETUP YOUR IRS ONLINE ACCOUNT

-Taxpayers can securely access and view their IRS tax information anytime through their individual online account.
+Taxpayers can securely access and view their IRS tax information anytime through their individual online accounts.
 They can see important information when preparing to file their tax return or following up on balances or notices.

 Here's how new users get started: